 Fast, reliable internet is never more important than when you’re working from home.
 Fast, reliable internet isn’t always what you get though, even if you’re paying for a nice speedy broadband connection.
 Here are a few of the most common reasons that can be, and what you can do about it.

-It may sound overly simple to put your Wi-Fi woes down to a badly positioned router, but where you place your router can make all the difference in the world.
+Where you place your router can make all the difference in the world.
 Walls, windows, and floors between you and the router will all degrade the quality of a Wi-Fi signal, with denser materials making more of a dent.
-It’s not always possible, but ideally, you want your Wi-Fi router as close as possible to the devices you want the fastest speeds for, and with the smallest amount of physical barriers in between.
+Ideally, you want your Wi-Fi router as close as possible to the devices you want the fastest speeds for, and with the smallest amount of physical barriers in between.

-Household appliances that make use of electromagnetic waves, like microwaves, wireless doorbells, and baby monitors, can also interfere with the transmission of Wi-Fi around the home, so you may have to rejig the configuration of your rooms a little.
+Microwaves, wireless doorbells, and baby monitors, can also interfere with the transmission of Wi-Fi around the home.
 Use a laptop and a speed test website like this one to test out various spots for your router, and see which one gives you the fastest speeds.

-There are now a wealth of options for upgrading the Wi-Fi signal being beamed around your home and the first place to start is upgrading your router, especially if you’re just using one that your internet service provider is renting you.
-Routers like the Netgear XR500 Nighthawk Pro ($300) and the Linksys Tri-Band AC2200 ($157) are a significant investment but with support for the latest wireless protocols, a collection of antennas, and the computing horsepower to juggle a number of simultaneous connections, they are far more capable than cheaper kit.
+If you are using the router your cable company gave you, you could probably stand to upgrade.
+Routers like the Netgear XR1000 Nighthawk Pro and the Linksys MR7350 are a significant investment but with support for the latest wireless protocols, a collection of antennas, and the computing horsepower to juggle a number of simultaneous connections, they are far more capable than cheaper kit.

 Wi-Fi extenders or repeaters, meanwhile, take the signal from your router and pass it on further, like a relay runner.
 The advantage of these extenders is that they’re easy to set up and inexpensive; the disadvantage is that you won’t get the very top speeds as the Wi-Fi gets boosted from the original source.
-Devices like the TP-Link N300 ($20) and the Netgear EX3700 ($35) will do the job.
+Devices like the TP-Link N300 and the Netgear EX3700 can help fill the gaps.

 Finally, there is an increasing number of mesh networking kits around: sets of routers that communicate with each other to blanket your home in high-speed Wi-Fi, eliminating dead zones and slow spots.
-They’re very effective, but at the pricier end of the scale – kits like Google Wi-Fi ($240) and Eero Pro ($400) will replace your single router with several that cooperate to blanket your entire abode in connectivity.
+They’re very effective, but at the pricier end of the scale – kits like the Netgear Orbi Mesh system will replace your single router with several that cooperate to blanket your entire abode in connectivity.

-Everything that connects to the internet uses up bandwidth — and if you think about how many devices in your home you’ve got online, it’s likely to be a lot.
-If you want to know for sure, your router will be able to tell you how many devices are connected, if you delve into its settings.
+Everything that connects to the internet uses up bandwidth.
+Your router should be able to tell you how many devices are connected, if you delve into its settings.
 Besides simply cutting down the number of gadgets and computers you use simultaneously, there are a few other tricks to try.

-If the internet sluggishness is only affecting one of the phones or computers that you’re using at home and not the others, then the problem is more likely to be with that device rather than your network as a whole.
+If the internet sluggishness is only affecting one of the phones or computers that you’re using at home and not the others, then the problem is more likely to be with that device.
 While browsing the web isn’t as demanding in terms of system resources as, say, video editing or gaming, older hardware and software can struggle to keep up with the demands of the modern web.
-Most sites nowadays run more like apps inside your browser rather than static pages, and that can put pressure on memory and processor speed.
 Older devices, particularly ones that came out during or before 2014, may not even have the hardware necessary to support the latest and greatest (and fastest) Wi-Fi standards.

 As a last resort, a complete reset of your Windows, macOS, Android or iOS device might help — both in removing unnecessary clutter on the device and clearing out any unwanted malware that’s taken root.
 If you’re still not getting satisfactory speeds after that, maybe it’s time to think about investing in some new gear.